Is it time to review your network security strategy?

 Network Security Administration Upgrade

-Cybersecurity threats are on the rise, and complexity of network security solutions is increasing.
+Network security threats are on the rise, and complexity of IT security solutions are increasing.
 To meet these challenges, many companies are providing greater focus on network security administration.
 They understand that effective network security administration now requires focused approach.
 The challenge and workload is too great for a network administrator to effectively manage by themselves.
 Some companies now separate the role of network security administrator from the all-encompassing network administrator role.

 The role of the Network Security Administrator (NSA) is to ensure compliance with company cybersecurity policies.
 The NSA also is responsible to ensure relevancy of the company’s security protection programs.
 However, this does not mean that the NSA is solely responsible for implementing network security in all departments.
 The trend is for the NSA to oversee policy and provide operational support to personnel responsible for implementing network security in each department.
 The primary goals of this organizational structure are to unify security administration across the company, and to promote department ownership of security performance.